mostjs/core/docs/api.rst

   newVirtualTimer :: () -> VirtualTimer

-Create a new :ref:`VirtualTimer` that you can progress its time manually.
-Used mainly for testing.
+Create a new :ref:`VirtualTimer`.
+You progress its time manually, i.e., its time doesn’t progress automatically.
+Use it for example for testing.

 .. code-block:: javascript